trdroid/Clojure-Examples/DataTypes/README.md

 ```

-When a Clojure reader reads and parses a list, it evaluates it by treating the first element as a function and passes the rest of the elements as arguments to that function.
+When a Clojure reader reads and parses a list, it evaluates it by treating the first symbol as a function or a macro or a special operator.
+If the first symbol is a function then it evaluates the rest of the items/expressions and passes their values as arguments to that function.
+If the first symbol is a macro or a special operator, the rest of the items/expressions are processed as defined by the macro/operator and are not necessarily evaluated.

-For example, when the expression (+ 1 2 3 4), which is a list, is entered at an REPL prompt, it is read and parsed by the Clojure reader,
-which then evaluates it by calling the + function with the arguments 1, 2, 3 and 4.
+For example, when the expression (+ 1 2 3 4), which is a list, is entered at an REPL prompt, it is read and parsed by the Clojure reader, which then evaluates it by calling the + function with the arguments 1, 2, 3 and 4.

 Similarly, Clojure tried evaluating the list literal (1 2 3) like all lists by attempting to call a function '1' and passing it arguments 2 and 3, which resulted in an exception.